lwinschermann/OfficeEVparkingLot/README.md

 Code is developed such that main.py runs filtering, processing, statistical analysis, generating input for DEMKit software.
 After that, simulations in DEMKit can be run independently.
-Then, second.py runs swiping DEMKit output from an Influx database, and generating results/figures from that.
+Then, secondary.py runs swiping DEMKit output from an Influx database, and generating results/figures from that.

 Structure is further included in the source files.

+Clustering approach not yet committed.
+Will be added soon.